Explorer Belt: Locations

 In 2009 the Explorer Belt took place in Denmark/Sweden.
 For what is believed to be the first time, all participants were awarded the Belt.
 This year also saw the introduction of personal challenges.

-In 2010 the Explorer Belt took place in the Benelux Region (Belgium, Luxembourg and The Netherlands).
+In 2010 the Explorer Belt took place in Belgium, Luxembourg and the Netherlands.
 The finish point was a town called Wiltz in Luxembourg.

 In 2011 the Explorer Belt took place in Austria/Czech Republic.

 In 2012 the Belt took place from 26 June to 10 July in Brittany, France.
 This year saw the introduction of SIBs.

 In 2013 the Explorer Belt took place in The Basque Country of France and Spain.

 In 2014 the Explorer belt took place across Slovakia and Hungary.

 In 2015 the Explorer Belt took place in Germany.

 In 2016, the Explorer Belt took place in Italy.

 In 2017 the Belt return to Poland, and the finish point was Wejherowo.
 This year was the first in which participants were banned from using phones and social media during the expedition.

-In 2018 the Explorer Belt took place in The Netherlands.
+In 2018 the Explorer Belt took place in the Netherlands.

 In 2019 the Explorer Belt took place in Scandinavia (specifically Sweden and Denmark).

 In 2020 the Explorer Belt was cancelled due to the COVID-19 pandemic.

 In 2021 the Explorer Belt took place across Ireland.
 This was the first Explorer Belt hosted in Ireland, due to travel restrictions imposed by the COVID-19 pandemic.

+In 2022 the Explorer Belt returned to take place in Portugal.

+In 2023 the Explorer Belt took place once again in Germany and Austria.

+In 2025 the Explorer Belt took place in Hungary and Slovakia.

+The 2026 Explorer Belt took place across Austria and the Czech Republic, from Vienna to Prague.